biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 The final alpha diversity analysis in this tutorial uses Faith’s phylogenetic diversity index.
 This index also measured abundance and diversity but considers the phylogenetic distance spanning all features in a sample.
 The results can also be displayed as a phylogeny, rather than as a plot.

-To perform an alpha diversity analysis using Faith's phylogenetic diversity index, select the "rarefid table (BIOM)" artifact in the processing network and select "Process".
-Select "Alpha diversity (phylogenetic)" from the drop-down menu.
+To perform an alpha diversity analysis using Faith's phylogenetic diversity index, select the "rarefied table (BIOM)" artifact in the processing network and select "Process".
+Select "Alpha diversity (phylogenetic)" with the Qiime2 command of "alpha phylogenetic" not "alpha phylogenetic old" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/faith_pd_parameter4.png
    :align:   center